Uninett/Argus/docs/user-manual.rst

 Every source has a type.
 Many types have only one source, but Argus can handle types with many sources too.
-For instance: sensors of the same type all reporting independetly of each other.
+For instance: sensors of the same type all reporting independently of each other.

 -  If you want the table to display only incidents that came from **specific source types**:

-   1. Click on the *Source Typess* selector.
+   1. Click on the *Source Types* selector.

    2. In the drop-down that appears, you can see all available source system types.
 Click on the preferred one.
 The newly selected *source system